DmitrySevsky/DeFiYield-Test-task/README.md

 To start the project, use the command ```npm run start```.

-The file with token data is stored in the "files" folder.
+The file with token data is stored in the root folder "files".

 Endpoints: